John E. Nelson (Nebraska politician)

-John E. Nelson (born December 29, 1935) is an American politician who served as the 40th lieutenant governor of Nebraska from September 29, 2014 to January 8, 2015 under Governor Dave Heineman.
+John Edward Nelson (born December 29, 1935) is an American politician who served as the 40th lieutenant governor of Nebraska from September 29, 2014 to January 8, 2015 under Governor Dave Heineman.
 He is a member of the Republican Party.

 Born in Geneva, Nebraska, Nelson received his bachelor's degree from University of Nebraska and his law degree from Creighton University.
 He practiced law in Omaha, Nebraska.

 He was elected to the Nebraska Legislature in 2006, representing Nebraska's 6th legislative district; Nelson served until he resigned to assume the lieutenant governorship.
 While a member of the state legislature, he served on the Appropriations Committee and; in 2009, State Senator Nelson was elected vice-chairman of the executive board by a 33 to 15 margin.